-AUSTRALIAN AND NEW ZEALAND MYELOMA AND RELATED DISEASES REGISTRY (ANZ MRDR) 2023 ANNUAL REPORT
+AUSTRALIAN AND NEW ZEALAND MYELOMA AND RELATED DISEASES REGISTRY (ANZ MRDR) 2024 ANNUAL REPORT

 The MRDR is a clinical registry established in 2012 that aims to improve myeloma outcomes by providing an evidence base for the best strategies to diagnose, treat and support people with myeloma and related diseases.
 The registry has participating hospitals and clinics in all jurisdictions in Australia and New Zealand.
 Data collected includes patient demographics, clinical characteristics, test results at diagnosis, treatment, response, follow-up and outcomes including survival and quality of life.
 BENCHMARKING TO IMPROVE CARE The MRDR provides six-monthly data reports to participating sites comparing each site's registry data to the rest of the MRDR cohort.
-Treatment varies between centres, and these reports allow treating institutes and clinicians to identify areas of difference and where there may be opportunities for improvement.
+Treatment varies between centres, and these reports allow treating institutes and clinicians to identify areas of difference where there may be opportunities for improvement.
 In this way the MRDR facilitates work towards higher quality care.
 MRDR NETWORK The established MRDR network and data collection infrastructure of >50 participating metropolitan & regional, public & private health services throughout Australia and New Zealand provides a solid base from which to conduct many and diverse projects, and enhances our capacity for rapid translation of results.
 In addition, the MRDR's close association with relevant professional and research groups, Myeloma Australia (a national patient advocacy group), policy-makers and industry partners, further strengthens our capacity for research translation.

-The MRDR informs national and international policy, guidelines and practice through representation of Management and Steering Committee members in:
+The MRDR informs national and international policy, guidelines and practice through representation of Management and Steering committee members in professional groups, as well as partner involvement:

-- Haematology Society of ANZ (HSANZ) - Haematology Society of ANZ Nursing Group (HSANZ NG) - Myeloma Special Practice Network (M-SPN) of the HSANZ NG - Cancer Nurses Society of Australia (CNSA) - Myeloma Australia - Myeloma Australia Medical Scientific Advisory Group (MSAG)

-- International Myeloma Working Group (IMWG) - Myeloma Research Group, Monash University (MRG) - Australasian Leukaemia & Lymphoma Group (ALLG) - Australasian Myeloma Research Consortium (AMaRC) - Centre for Health Economics, Monash University (CHE) - Synergistic relationship with pharmaceutical industry partners MRDR 2023 AT A GLANCE
+- Haematology Society of ANZ (HSANZ) - Haematology Society of ANZ Nursing Group (HSANZ NG) - Myeloma Special Practice Network (M-SPN) of the HSANZ NG - Cancer Nurses Society of Australia (CNSA) - Myeloma Australia - Myeloma Australia Medical Scientific Advisory Group (MSAG) - International Myeloma Working Group (IMWG) - Myeloma Research Group, Monash University (MRG) - Australasian Leukaemia & Lymphoma Group (ALLG) - Australasian Myeloma Research Consortium (AMaRC) - Centre for Health Economics, Monash University (CHE) - Synergistic relationship with pharmaceutical industry partners MRDR 2024 AT A GLANCE

-6751 PATIENTS REGISTERED 915 NEW PATIENTS 74% MULTIPLE MYELOMA (MM) ■ 24% MGUS / SMOULDERING MM 2% PCL / PLASMACYTOMA
+7927 PATIENTS REGISTERED 1176 NEW PATIENTS

+74% MULTIPLE MYELOMA (MM)

+24% MGUS / SMOULDERING MM1

+2% PCL2 / PLASMACYTOMA

-MYELOMA 1000 BIOBANK: THE ONLY PROSPECTIVE FULLY ANNOTATED 'LIQUID BIOPSY' BIOBANK IN THE WORLD 664 MYELOMA 1000 BIOBANK PATIENTS:
+M1000 BIOBANK PATIENTS: THE ONLY PROSPECTIVE FULLY ANNOTATED 'LIQUID BIOPSY' BIOBANK IN THE WORLD 725 M1000 BIOBANK PATIENTS: